kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Hotkey configuration

-If you wish to configure hotkeys for Gif mode and No gravity mode and other modes, create a text file named `ggxrd_hitbox_overlay.ini` and place it in the directory where the game executable is.
+If you wish to configure hotkeys for Gif mode and No gravity mode and other modes, you can use the mod's UI that you can see in the game's window when you load the mod, or you can create a text file named `ggxrd_hitbox_overlay.ini` and place it in the directory where the game executable is.
 For example, for me my Steam version of the game is located at `...\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32`.
 Here's an example of the `.ini` file:

 ```ini